Being a goalkeeper is tough, right?

 The Germans really know how to produce great goalkeepers.
 From Oliver Kahn to Manuel Neuer and everyone in-between, they have a huge goalkeeping culture; it’s only fair they have manufacturers that create equally amazing gloves.

 Uhlsport is a German brand that designs and manufactures all sorts of sports equipment.
 They are leaders in many national markets when it comes to selling goalkeeping gloves.

-These Uhlsport Eliminator Supergrip gloves came out quite some time ago but they are already classics, as they are worn by a World Champion Goalkeeper: Hugo Lloris.
+These Uhlsport Eliminator Aquagrip gloves came out quite some time ago but they are already classics, as they are worn by a World Champion Goalkeeper: Alphonse Areola.

-The patented Supergrip latex offers incredible control over the ball, especially when it’s dry outside.
+The patented Supergrip latex offers incredible control over the ball, no matter what the weather is outside.
 It feels as if you had put rubber on your gloves, very rarely have I had this sensation.
-However, when it rains they get very slippery and I would advise against wearing these if the weather forecast indicates bad playing conditions.
+Even when it rains they don’t get slippery and I would not hesitate to wear them, even if the weather forecast indicates bad playing conditions.

-These Eliminator Supergrip from Uhlsport are very comfortable to wear with a very tight fit, and are extremely durable (I have used them for half a season and they are still in store-bought condition).
+These goalkeeper gloves from Uhlsport are very comfortable to wear with a very tight fit, and are extremely durable (I have used them for two seasons and they are still in store-bought condition).

 I actually have some emotional attachment to these gloves.
 Funny story, I was playing a very important game that was a must-win for us.
 While packing my things, I was in a hurry and I could not find my go-to gloves.
 I picked the first ones I could find; these Reusch goalie gloves.